 A diatomic element is a molecule of an element consisting of two atoms.
-It is a form of homonuclear diatomic molcule.
-There are only 7 diatomic elements in total and only 5 diatomic elements at standard temperature and pressure (STP).
+It is a form of homonuclear diatomic molecule.
+There are 7 diatomic elements, but only 5 diatomic elements at standard temperature and pressure (STP).
+The diatomic elements are hydrogen, nitrogen, oxygen, fluorine, chlorine, bromine, and iodine.

-The following 5 element gases are found as diatomic molecules at room temperature and pressure:
+The following 5 element gases are diatomic molecules at room temperature and normal pressure:

 Bromine and iodine commonly exist in liquid form, but also as diatomic gases at slightly higher temperatures, making a total of 7 diatomic elements.